taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 ![Halle On Yellow Background](http://i.imgur.com/iqo5v3F.png)

+## TODO 2 Part 2 - Choose your own background color!
-Now, open up `js/view/background.js` and find the variable backgroundFill on (or around) line 36.
+Now, open up `js/view/background.js` and find where the variable `backgroundFill` is defined (around line 36).

-backgroundFill holds the rectangle object returned by the draw.rect() function (see Drawing With Create.js).
+`backgroundFill` holds the rectangle object returned by the `draw.rect()` function (see Drawing With Create.js below).
+The `draw.rect()` function takes the following arguments:

+    draw.rect(width, height, fillColor)

 Let's make some changes to the function call to get our background filled in just right:
+- Search on Google for "color picker" and choose a color that you want for your background.
-- Adjust the backgroundFill variable to a color you like.
+- Change the height of the background to `ground.y`
-- Adjust second argument so that it only shows the background color above the the ground.

 As a last step, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
 Modify the colors used by `js/view/hud.js` to match your background.

 Our first goal is to create a great background for our game.
 That will require learning to draw with create.js.

 # Drawing With Create.js
-Create.js is a library of functions that let you add drawings to your program.
-Each function returns an object with properties that define the object's appearance, location on the screen, and much more.
+Create.js is a **library** of functions stored in the `draw` Object that let you add drawings to your program.
+Each function returns a new Object with properties that define the object's appearance, location on the screen, and much more.

-So, in order to draw something you will create a *shape* that will hold that object using one of the following functions:
+So, in order to draw something you will create a *shape variable* that will hold that object:

 Image | Code
 ------|------